Teddy Roosevelt gave us the San Juan National Forest in 1905. People say it is really pretty.

-The San Juan National Forest is located in southwestern Colorado and is comprised of 1.8 acres.
-There are forty-seven developed campgrounds, of which thirty-one meet the selection criteria.
+The San Juan National Forest is in Colorado and it has 1.8 acres of land.
+There are forty-seven campgrounds, but only thirty-one meet the criteria.

 Here are some popular campgrounds you may visit:

-Give yourself time to explore some backcountry lakes drenched in wilderness beauty by taking the short Lost Lake or Stump Lake trails to these secluded gems.
-You’ll be drinking in the views all day long!
+Give yourself time to explore some backcountry lakes drenched in wilderness beauty by taking the short Lost Lake or Stump Lake trails.
+You will see a lot of beautiful sights on these trips.

 Haviland Lake Campground

-Located 8,100 feet on the eastern side of the San Juan Mountain range, this CG is unique in many ways.
-Twenty miles north of Durango, CO, it is easily accessible via highway 550.
+At 8,100 feet in the San Juan Mountain range on the eastern side, this campground is unique in many ways.
+Twenty miles north of Durango, CO, it’s easily accessible via Highway 550.

-Services include water, trash pickup, campfire rings, picnic tables, and restrooms.
+Facilities include water, trash pickup, campfire rings, picnic tables and restrooms.
 Firewood is available.
-Many facilities are universally accessible, including barrier-free camping, picnic sites, and toilets.
+Most parks and campsites are accessible to anyone, including those with disabilities.
+This includes barrier-free spaces, picnic sites, and toilets.

-An accessible fishing dock is located on the lakeshore—anglers cast for rainbow and brown trout.
-A Colorado Division of Wildlife fishing license is required to fish.
+A dock is a place where people can go fishing.
+It is on the shore of the lake.
+Anglers cast for trout, a Colorado Division of Wildlife fishing license is required to fish

-Several trailheads are in the vicinity.
-The Forebay Lake Trail begins in the campground and leads to small Forebay Lake, just over a mile east of the campground.
+Several hiking trails are in the area for visitors to explore.
+The Forebay Lake Trail, which starts at the campground and leads to small Forebay Lake less than a mile east of the campground, is one option.

-The historic Rico-to-Rockwood Wagon Road passes through Haviland and Chris Park.
-Built-in the late 1800s, the road was used for six years until the railway opened.
+The historic Rico-to-Rockwood Wagon Road passes nearby, through and within Haviland and Chris Park.
+Built in the late 1800s, the road was used for six years until the railroad opened.

 Williams Creek Campground

-There are a wide variety of sites in Wilson Creek, CG.
-Not all are level or suitable for larger rigs, but most are well spaced, and there are some with great position and privacy.
+There are a variety of sites in Wilson Creek, CG.
+Some are level and suitable for larger rigs, but most are well spaced and there is some with great privacy.

-The ponderosa forest has been thinned, leaving many stumps.
+The ponderosa forest has been thinned, leaving a majority of the stumps as evidence.
 Aspen, spruce, and fir are colonizing.